 And we’ve given them a Kingdom vision for what can happen when we pool our money to reach and help people.

 The result?
 We have more money to reach people than we ever have before AND our families have more money for their lives.

 Leaders ask us all the time how we do this.
-The strategy is outlined in detail in a new resource by Joe Sangl and Michael Lukaszewski I’m very excited about called Fully Funded (affiliate link).
-It’s helped us fund a facility, a growing mission, and online campus and much more, plus help our families get on their feet.
+The strategy is outlined in detail in a new resource by Joe Sangl and Michael Lukaszewski I’m very excited about called Fully Funded.
+It’s helped us fund a facility, a growing mission, an online campus and much more, plus help our families get on their feet.
 Even in Canada.